thehung111/ViSearchSwiftSDK/README.md

 #### 2.3.2 Using Manual Approach

-// TODO: update
-You can also download the iOS [ViSearch SDK](https://github.com/visenze/visearch-sdk-ios/archive/master.zip) directly.
-To use it, unzip it and drag ViSearch SDK folder into Demo project's file folder.
+You can also download the iOS [ViSearch SDK](https://github.com/thehung111/ViSearchSwiftSDK/archive/master.zip) directly.
+To use it, unzip it and drag ViSearchSDK project into Demo project.

 ![screenshot](./doc/ios2.png)